Mitral Valve Replacement Surgery

 Calcified Mitral Valve Requiring Replacement Due To Stenosis

 Often times, a severe infection can damage the mitral valve leaflets beyond repair.
 In other cases, severe calcification on the mitral leaflets and annulus requires a mitral valve replacement.
-Still, given the benefits of a mitral valve repair (less complications, no use of blood thinners), I encourage all patients to get a second opinion to confirm the prognosis.
+Still, given the benefits of a mitral valve repair (less complications, freedom from reoperations, no potential use of blood thinners), I encourage all patients to get a second opinion to confirm the prognosis.

 The Mitral Valve Replacement Procedure

-A mitral valve replacement operation usually takes between three to five hours in which the patient is under general anesthesia.
+A mitral valve replacement operation usually takes between three to five hours in which the patient is under general anesthesia and on the heart-lung machine.
 During the procedure, the surgeon will remove the diseased mitral valve and replace it with a mechanical heart valve replacement or a bioprosthetic (tissue) heart valve replacement.

 To perform the mitral valve replacement, the surgeon must access and open the heart.
 There are several different approaches the surgeon can use to replace the mitral valve.